redhat-et/models-aas/deployment/kuadrant/README.md

 **The flow that creates actual running model pods:**

 ```
-1. You apply an InferenceService YAML
+1. Apply an InferenceService YAML
    ↓
 2. KServe Controller sees the InferenceService
    ↓